Odery/Calisto-WindowsSerivce/README.md

 To use the service, send HTTP GET requests to the primary or secondary API with the appropriate URL.
 The service will take actions based on the API's response, as described below:

 -   If the API's response is `"shutdown"`, the service will shut down the host.
+-   If the API's response is `"restart"`, the service will restart the host.
 -   If the API's response is `"data"`, the service will return system status data as a JSON object.
 The system status data includes information about the host's CPU, memory, and storage usage.
 -   If the API's response is anything else, the service will take no action.